ContextMapper/ddd-cm-tla-sample-application/README.md

 `org.contextmapper.sample.tlas.infrastructure.spring.application.TlaApplication` class.

 _Note:_ Run the Maven build at least once before you import the project into your IDE (Open API generator needs to generate the controllers and DTOs).
+You can find the generated sources (Open API) under `target/generated-sources/openapi/src/main/java`.

 ## arc42 Documentation
 With this sample app we demonstrate how you can use generated diagrams by Context Mapper in your documentation.
 This